LIVESTRONG.COM Username: shuber6616

 After I retired from police work, I went to work as a restaurant manager.
 Being in a professional kitchen with a variety of food at my disposal, I made very poor diet choices.
 I ate mostly fried and fat-laden foods and ballooned up to 275 pounds.
 I began drinking too much alcohol and binge-eating — sometimes full meals — late at night.
-I had high cholesterol, the beginning of fatty liver disease and high blood sugar, and my BMI was morbidly obese.
+I had high cholesterol, the beginning of fatty liver disease and high blood sugar, and my BMI fell in the morbidly obese category.
 I had a high risk of developing heart disease and diabetes, as both diseases run in my family.

 LIVESTRONG.COM: What was your inspiration for making a change?